tivoguy/TiVoToGo.bundle/README.md

 2 or newer TiVo with an ethernet connection.
 The Plex Server needs to have a high speed connection between itself and the TiVo.

+Q: What would I use this channel for?
+A: You browse to a show on your TiVo and watch it without downloading it to the Plex Server?

+Q: Can I download something from the TiVo it to the Plex Server using this channel?

+A: Yes!
+If you enable the TiVoToGo service, and fill in a folder name, the channel will have extra entries to allow you to download the content.

 Requires:
 - Linux, OSX or Windows Plex Server (No direct NAS support)
 - On Linux and OSX requires curl be installed